 How much are the admission fees for Sakura Sunday?

 Adults – $15, Children 12 & under are free.
-Early tickets will be available on Eventbrite.
+Early tickets available on Eventbrite.

 How/When/Where do I take the shuttle bus from Center City to Sakura Sunday?

 From 9:00 AM until 3:30 PM, shuttle buses will be departing for the Horticulture Center from the Old Post Office Building across the street from 30th Street Station.
 Buses will depart roughly every 15 to 20 minutes*.
 Bus fare is included in the admission price.
 The last bus to Center City departs from the Horticulture Center at 5:30 PM.

 *Due to road conditions and traffic, bus arrival and departure timings are subject to fluctuation.
 We ask that you please be patient while waiting for buses.